sophie830/SophieLearnsMath/prealgebra/rate.md

 *	Money spent = Quantities purchased * Price, or Purchased = Spent / Price
 *	Work done = Productivity * # of people * Time

 While it is tempting to memorize the formula, there is really no need.
 Try to think in terms of how multiplication and division is defined.
-The rate is essential is the unit quantity.
-For example, speed is essentially the number of miles one travels per hour (or number of meters in minutes).
-So, in this context, time simply defines the number of units, and the distance is the total quantities.
+The rate is essentially the unit quantity.
+For example, speed, as the unit quantity, is defined as the number of miles one travels per hour (or number of meters in minutes).
+So, in this context, time simply defines the number of such "speed" units, and the distance is the total quantities.
 So, by definition of multiplication, speed multiplied by time gives the distance.
+Or by definition of division, divide the distance travelled by the time it takes gives the distance travelled in unit time, or Speed.
+Try to see this in the problem #1, and always refer back to this problem when you are not sure.
 The same is true for other types of quantities.

 ## Questions

 1. A train is traveling at 200 miles per hour.
 How much time does it take for the train to travel 600 miles?

 2. Tommy and Sammy live in two cities 16 miles apart.
 On Sunday, they decide to take off at the same time to meet in the middle.
 Tommy will walk to the meeting at 2 miles per hour, while Sammy will bike at 6 miles per hour.
 How many hours does it take for them to meet each other?
 And how far would Tommy have walked from start to meeting?